-The AISI/COS has developed the primary standard for CFS design that is in use today: the North American Specification for the Design of Cold-Formed Steel Structural Members (AISI-S100).
+The AISI/COS has developed the primary standard for CFS design that is in use today: the AISI S240, North American Standard for Cold-Formed Steel Structural Framing.
 This standard outlines what types of steel shall be considered as CFS and how CFS members shall be designed when subjected to moment, shear and axial forces.
 The standards developed by the AISI/COFS use this document as their baseline for design procedures and expand upon specific issues of the given framing type.